bambera74/DevOps-Course-Starter/README.md

 Copy the ansible playbook and inventory files from the ansible_setup folder to a suitable location on your control host.
 Edit the inventory file on your control host to reflect your own inventory.

-Copy the .env.j2 template file from the ansible_setuo folder on your local machine to the control node using the command below:
+Copy the .env.j2 template file from the ansible_setup folder on your local machine to the control node using the command below:

 Navigate to the folder containing the .env.j2 file in a terminal then run;
 >scp .env.j2 ec2-user@{host_ip_address}:/home/ec2-user/my-templates/.env.j2